 Definition 1

-Scope 1, 2 and 3 Emissions means the three classifications of emissions in the GHG Protocol.
+Scope 1, 2 and 3 Emissions means the three classification groups of emissions as defined in [the GHG Protocol as replaced or updated from time to time].

 Definition 2

-Scope 3 Emissions means all indirect Greenhouse Gas Emissions from sources which are not directly owned or controlled by [the Company], excluding Scope 2 Emissions, which occur both upstream and downstream in [the Company]’s supply or value chain [related to the [Product/ Services] [, including business travel, procurement, waste and water].
+Scope 3 Emissions means all other indirect Greenhouse Gas Emissions from sources which are not directly owned or controlled by [the Company], and are not classed as Scope 2 Emissions.
+Scope 3 Emissions can occur both upstream and downstream in [the Company]’s supply or value chain [related to the [Product OR Services].
+Examples include business travel by means not owned or controlled by the organisation, procurement, waste disposal and water supply].
+This is an optional reporting category, which companies may choose to account and report on.

 Definition 3

-Total Emissions means the sum of [the Company]’s Scope 1, 2 and 3 Emissions, in each case arising out of the performance of its obligations under this [agreement], in a given [emissions reporting period].
+Total Emissions means the sum of [the Company]’s Scope 1 and 2 [and 3] Emissions, in each case arising out of the performance of its obligations under this [agreement], in a given [emissions reporting period].

 Drafting notes and guidance

 The GHG Protocol constitutes a partnership between the World Resources Institute and the World Business Council for Sustainable Development.
-It is recognised by the UK government as an independent standard for reporting greenhouse gases (GHGs).
+The GHG Protocol works with governments, industry associations, NGOs, businesses and other organisations.

-It classifies GHG emissions into three categories: Scope 1, Scope 2 and Scope 3.
-To calculate the Carbon Footprint of an organisation or project, the GHG Protocol requires that the three categories of emissions are accounted for separately.
+The GHG Protocol classifies GHG emissions into three categories: Scope 1, Scope 2 and Scope 3.
+The GHG protocol allows user to calculate the Carbon Footprint of an organisation, product, project, or cities, from a range of activities.
+The GHG Protocol requires that the three categories of emissions are accounted for separately.

-The GHG Protocol can be used by a variety of organisations for developing a GHG inventory and reporting on GHG emissions including companies, NGOs, government agencies, and universities.
+The GHG Protocol can be used by a variety of organisations for developing a GHG inventory and reporting on GHG emissions including companies, NGOs, government agencies, project developers and universities.

 Option 2